 - Nathan Barry started out as a web and software designer, but eventually branched out to creating and selling books on the subject.
-Now, he’s also created Convert Kit, an email marketing software that charges customers monthly.
+Now, Barry’s also created Convert Kit, an email marketing software that charges customers monthly.
 Both the books and the software are scalable products.

 Productizing Services for Small Businesses